-At the health facility, the responsibility for implementation will lie with the Medical Officer (In-charge) of the facility.
+At the health facility, the responsibility for implementation will lie with the Medical Officer (Incharge) of the facility.
 The existing machinery of NHM will be utilised for the related activities.
 The Rogi Kalyan Samiti (RKS) would be reviewing and monitoring implementation at the health facility level.
 The ANM, ASHA, and Anganwadi worker will assist in activities related to implementation of action plan at the local level.

-Climate Sensitive Diseases/Health Issues Prevalent in Uttarakhand
+Chapter 5 - Climate Sensitive Diseases or issues prevalent in Uttarakhand